COPY Whiteoak Bayou: Implementing Low-Impact Development

 Background

 Whiteoak Bayou Above Tidal (Segment 1017) flows through a primarily urban landscape in the Houston area.
-Water-quality testing has found elevated bacteria concentrations within the the bayou and its tributaries, posing a risk to people who swim or wade in them.
-Urban stormwater runoff has been shown to be a significant contributor of pollutant loads to the waterways; therefore, LID has the potential to be an effective management strategy.
+Water-quality testing found elevated bacteria concentrations within the the bayou and its tributaries, posing a risk to people who swim or wade in them.
+Urban stormwater runoff is a significant contributor of pollutant loads, so LID is an effective management strategy in urban watersheds.

 Project Description

-This project will incorporate a set of LID technologies into a redevelopment project in the Cottage Grove Subdivision and evaluate their effectiveness.
-The 5200 and 5300 blocks of Darling Street will be reconstructed with LID features such as vegetative swales, porous pavement or parking, and porous sidewalks.
+This project incorporated a set of LID features into a redevelopment project in the Cottage Grove Subdivision and evaluated their effectiveness.
+The 5200 and 5300 blocks of Darling Street were reconstructed with six bulb-out rain gardens at intersections and 20 curb-inlet tree boxes.

-The City of Houston will document the water-quality benefits of the LID features by collecting stormwater-quality data before and after redevelopment.
-An adjacent two-block area without LID features will be monitored to compare water quality results.
-The city will also establish and conduct a scheduled maintenance program for each LID feature.
+The City of Houston continues to document the water quality benefits of the LID features by collecting stormwater quality data.
+One storm runoff event was monitored prior to construction at the project site and at an adjacent two-block area without LID features to compare water quality results.
+The city established and conducted a scheduled to maintain the LID features.

-To evaluate possible city-wide application of proven LID practices, the city will compare the costs of construction, annual operation, and maintenance costs compared with the costs of conventional practices.
-The city will also conduct outreach and educational activities to inform residents about the benefits of low-impact development.
+To evaluate possible city-wide application, the City compared the costs of construction, annual operation, and maintenance costs with the costs of conventional practices.
+The city also reached out to residents with educational activities and materials to inform them about the benefits of LID.

 For More Information